wp-plugins/slick-popup/readme.txt

 A Contact Form7 compatible pop-up form.
 The pop-up is responsive to different screen-sizes.
 Gives you a pop-up form that aids your visitors to contact you easily.
 Enjoy with the plugin.

+The plugin converts a Contact Form 7 form in to a beautiful popup.
+So, Contact Form 7 plugin must be installed and setup to use Slick Popup.

 *   Responsive and browser compatible
 *   Choose color scheme as per your theme
 *   "Get a quote" or "Have a query" buttons